Skip to contents

 • Use "auto.arima" or "ets" when the indicator has meaningful time-series structure and a separate extrapolation step is sensible.

-• Use "direct" when you want direct MIDAS-style alignment without indicator forecasting.
+• Use "direct" when you want direct alignment without indicator forecasting and want to rely only on the latest observed complete high-frequency blocks.

 The good part is that the downstream workflow does not change.
 The same summary() and forecast() interface works across all of these nowcasting choices.